 Milton Bradley’s Battleship game pits two players against each other in an effort to decimate the opponent’s navy fleet before losing their own.

-“You sunk my battleship!”
-View a selection of Battleship commercials on YouTube.
+View a selection of Battleship commercials on the Toy Tales YouTube channel.